kscottz/MrRobotStarterPack/README.md

   * For example, using the binary we found above, our command would be:
   `sudo ./esptool.py  write_flash 0x00000 /tmp/arduino_build_474392/main.ino.bin`

-  * If the programmer is sucessful you'll get an info message; otherwise you'll see an error.
+  * If the programmer is successful you'll get an info message; otherwise you'll see an error.

 # Misc